wayne-kirk-schmidt/windows-batch-projects/readme.md

 Scripts and Functions:

     1.  evtutil-dumper - a cheerful little means to extract event files from windows
+    2.  winaudit - a cheerful little means to audit a windws host

 To Do List:
 ===========

-* add more scripts!
+* add more scripts
-* add script functions and example to mix and match
+* add script functions to mix and match

 License
 =======